Sony Alpha DSLR-A580

 Ergonomics & handling

 Viewfinder / screen rating

 live view users, low light shooters, gadget lovers

 Not so good for

 traditionalists, photographers who only use the optical viewfinder for framing

-The Sony DSLR-A580 is an excellent all-round performer but also offers a range of innovative features.
-It's a great alternative to more 'traditional' DSLRs and Sony's unique dual live view system makes it the ideal compromise for those who like the option of shooting in live view but can't or don't want to live without an optical viewfinder.
+The Sony DSLR-A580 is an excellent all-around performer but also offers a range of innovative features.
+It's a great alternative to more 'traditional' DSLRs, and Sony's unique dual live view system makes it the ideal compromise for those who like the option of shooting in live view but can't or don't want to live without an optical viewfinder.